Lombiq/Orchard-Login-as-Anybody/Readme.md

-# Login as Anybody readme
+# Login as Anybody

 ## About

-Orchard module for administrators to be able to log in as any user.
+Orchard Core module for administrators to be able to log in as any user.

 ## Documentation